ArjuAgarwal/ArjuAgarwal/README.md

 - 👋 Hi, I’m @ArjuAgarwal
 - 👀 I’m interested in finding hidden patterns,correlations,unseen trends from a datasets
-- 🌱 I’m currently working on my skils
+- 🌱 I’m currently working on my skills
-- 💞️ I’m looking to collaborate on with abundance of data
 - 📫 How to reach me emailid-arjuagarwal8@gmail.com phone no.-9101035248

 <!---